-In 2017 we are aligning our event with SuperHomes September and trying out a different model.
-This time we are bringing several home owners to St Nicks Environment Centre to give an illustrated introduction to their eco homes and arrange individual visits for those interested at a later date.
-As of mid August we’re finalising all the details, which will be published before the bank holiday.
-Please check our events page for full details.
+In 2017 we aligned our event with SuperHomes September and tried a different model.
+We brought several home owners to St Nicks Environment Centre to give an illustrated introduction to their eco homes and encouraged visitors to arrange individual visits for those interested at a later date.
+This turned into a great afternoon filled with inspiration and tips on how to go about building or eco-refurbishing a home, including flood resilience (see the video below).

 The second York Open Eco Homes was held over the weekends of 14th and 21st May 2016, with a follow-up Future-Proof Your Home workshop on Saturday 11th June.
 You can see from the event flier that an architects’ studio and an eco holiday home opened their doors to visitors alongside regular homes.